ionic-team/ionic-cli/docs/link.md

 ## NAME
-link -- Links your app with Ionic Cloud.
+link -- Connect your local app to Ionic

 ## SYNOPSIS
     ionic link [app_id]

 ## DESCRIPTION
-Links your app with Ionic Cloud.
+Connect your local app to Ionic

 Input | Description
 ----- | ----------
-`app_id` | The Ionic Cloud app id that you would like to link to.
+`app_id` | The ID of the app to link (e.g. a1b2c3d4)

 ## EXAMPLES
     ionic link
+    ionic link a1b2c3d4